cds-mipt/raai-summer-school-2019/README.md

 car 91 42 338 500
 ```

-- **Testing dataset for car segmentation and detection  on images:** will appear here after 13:00 07 July
+- **Testing dataset for car segmentation and detection  on images:** [Link to test dataset with color images] (https://yadi.sk/d/NxaCr9Yzmvr-GQ)

 ### Metrics
 The organizers analyze 3 quality metrics of the participant decisions: